BLE-LTER/ble-handbook/handbook.md

 This pertains to the upcoming website redesign:

 Ocean dark blue (#015cab) as primary "dark" background color.
 Use white text against it.
 Might also use as text color, preferably in bolded big heading text (font-weight 700 or above).

 Land dark green (#51612b) as accent "dark" background color.
 Use white text against it.
 Might also use as text color but prolly only in very big bolded heading text.

 ### North Slope coastline motif

 <a id="miscellaneous-website-notes"></a>
 ## Miscellaneous website notes

-- Job postings need to be include a diversity statement.
+- Job postings need to include a diversity statement.
 See email communication from Ken circa Dec 2019.
 Example: Our BLE LTER program benefits from nurturing a culture of diversity.
 We encourage applications from potential students that are traditionally underrepresented to help us connect our research to the broader global community.

 <a href="#header">Back to top</a>
 <a id="bibliographic-management"></a>